MicrosoftDocs/customer-insights/ci-docs/engagement-insights/manage-environments-workspaces.md

 ### Workspaces

 A workspace is a space to store and manage events and reports.
-When you create a workspace,](create-workspace.md) you select what kind of data you'll be sending the workspace.
+When you create a workspace, you select the kind of data you'll be sending the workspace.
 Currently, only web data is supported.
-Workspaces come with pre-defined reports and let you create custom reports using web metrics and dimensions.
+Workspaces come with pre-defined reports.
+You can create custom reports using web metrics and dimensions.

 ## Manage a workspace